yafesdot/yafesdot/README.md

 ### Name's Yafes, and am currently at a turning point in my life!
 (It's just a feeling btw not like I had that much of an experience on life)

+Current Jobs:
+---
 - **Director Of Technology** @ **Askıda Terapi**
 - Kind of an **Intern** @ **Bilişim School**

-Currently working on:
+Things that I currently working on:
 ----
-> - Not yet announced projects (sadly just abandoned one of announced ones...)
+- Not yet announced projects (sadly just abandoned one of announced ones...)

 2021 plans:
 ----